Azure/harstine/SETUP.md

 ## Create a Pool
 A dev box pool is a collection of dev boxes that have the same settings, such as the image and network connection.
 A dev box pool is associated with a Microsoft Dev Box project.

-Once you have created your project, click into your project and select "pool" in the lefthand panel.
+1. Once you have created your project, click into your project and select "pool" in the lefthand panel.
+2. Click on '+Create' to start pool creation.
+3. Fill out your pool name, Image, network, and creator priviledges.
+You can optionally set up SSO.
+4. Once your pool is created, all members from your project will have a dev box provisioned.

 ## Access your Dev Box
 Once you have created your Dev Box, you will be able to access and connect to your dev box using the Windows App.